iterative/cml.dev/content/docs/self-hosted-runners.md

 ## Cloud Compute Resource Credentials

-Note that you will also need to provide access credentials of your compute resources.
+Note that you will also need to provide access credentials to your compute resources.
 In the above example, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are required to deploy EC2 instances.